We believe that our shared heritage of Remembrance brings communities together to recognise the service and sacrifice of past and current generations.

 For those teachers wishing to show the true diversity of the allied armies and to show how communities across Britain share a common Remembrance heritage this is the assembly pack to use.

 The Legion lesson plans commemorate the First World War generation - those who served, sacrificed, and changed our world.

 They examine the many legacies that positively impact our lives today, from ground-breaking social change and timeless works of art to pioneering innovations.

-All lesson plans will also soon be available to download in Welsh.
+All lesson plans are also available to download in Welsh.